Future of Commercial CFD

 Open source software, such as Open Cascade, wxWidgets and VTK, makes it feasible for small startups, such as Symscape, to rapidly produce affordable, user-friendly, next-generation Computer-Aided Engineering (CAE) systems, such as Caedium.
 Symscape is one of many companies that by 'standing on the shoulders of giants' have rapidly broken into an established market.

-A pioneer in open source CFD is OpenCFD which develops an advanced open source CFD solver called OpenFOAM, funded by contracted development and support.
+A pioneer in open source CFD is OpenCFD which develops an advanced open source CFD software toolkit called OpenFOAM, funded by contracted development and support.
 As an aside, OpenCFD was originally called Nabla, which sold FOAM (the commercial predecessor of OpenFOAM), and was founded by Henry Weller. after receiving aAs a measure of the high standing of Weller's group - approximately a year after Nabla was founded it received a consulting contact from CFD powerhouse Fluent.

 The availability of high quality, open source software has significantly lowered the barrier to entry for virtually all software intensive businesses.
 So in one form or another open source has already played a role in the CFD industry and I believe its role in the future is likely to increase, challenging the practices and pricing of established CFD vendors.